merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![layer_height](images/layer_height.png)](images/layer_height.png){:.center-img .width-60}

-We can also change the organization of the gene-clusters (namely the organizing dendrogram at the middle of the figure):
+In addition, in the "Main" tab, we can change the organization of the gene-clusters (namely the organizing dendrogram at the middle of the figure):

 [![pan_items_order](images/pan_items_order.png)](images/pan_items_order.png){:.center-img .width-60}

-By default the data the is shown is the presence/absence of each gene cluster in each genome, but in this case we want to see how many copies of each gene cluster are in each genome.
+By default, the data is shown as presence/absence of each gene cluster in each genome, but in this case we want to see how many copies of each gene cluster are in each genome.
 So we change the "View":